10 Great Day Hikes Worth the Trek

 8 miles round trip

-(Travel Alert: Construction closure to all use until Fall 2020.)
+(Travel Alert: Spruce Railroad Trail at Lake Crescent closed between tunnels due to landslide as of 1/3/21.)
 Take a scenic and historic day hike along the shores of Lake Crescent.
 There’s almost no elevation, but oodles of lake and mountain views.
 A great option for kids (and dogs).
 Crossing the bridge over the Devil’s Punchbowl is a trail highlight.

 8. Ozette Triangle Loop Trail